ahmedjk34/motor-showcase/README.md

 # MotorShowcase

 **MotorShowcase** is a car showcase website built using **Next.js 15** with **SASS (SCSS)**.
-The platform integrates data from the **Cars API by API-Ninjas** to provide users with an elegant and responsive interface to explore and showcase a wide variety of cars.
+The platform integrates data from generated using artifical intellegence & an external API to provide users with an elegant and responsive interface to explore and showcase a wide variety of cars.
 The site features advanced filtering, custom search, and user-friendly modal and combobox elements for a seamless and interactive user experience.

 ## Features